-Recognized as one of Saskatchewan's Top Employers
+Recognized as one of Saskatchewan's Top Employers (2019):

 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Feb 12, 2019)

-Here are some of the reasons why Southeast College was selected as one of Saskatchewan's Top Employers (2018):
+Here are some of the reasons why Southeast College was selected as one of Saskatchewan's Top Employers (2019):

-- Southeast College supports its new moms and dads (including adoptive parents) with maternity and parental leave top-up payments (to 95% of salary for 15 weeks) and offers the convenience of an onsite daycare service when they're ready to return to work
+- Southeast College supports its new moms and dads (including adoptive parents) with maternity and parental leave top-up payments (to 95% of salary for 15 weeks) and offers the convenience of onsite daycare when they're ready to return to work